redknitin/Helpdesk/README.md

 ## Acknowledgments

-* TODO: Hat tip to anyone whose code was not directly used in this project
+Hat tip to anyone whose code was not directly used in this project

-* TODO: Inspiration
+The inspiration for this project is from Bugzilla, MantisBT and Trac.
+They were the first of the successful open-source software bug-tracking systems.